-ARCONIC union employees set to vote on strike next week
+ARCONIC union employees set to vote on strike authorization next week

-BETTENDORF, Iowa (KWQC) The United Steelworkers Unions Local 105 will vote on whether or not to strike next week.
+BETTENDORF, Iowa (KWQC) The United Steelworkers Unions Local 105 will vote on a strike authorization next week.

-The decision by USW Local 105 comes after members of the USW Local 420-A voted Friday to “to implement a strike against ARCONIC if necessary.”
+The vote by USW Local 105 comes after members of the USW Local 420-A voted Friday to “to implement a strike against ARCONIC if necessary.”
 According to USW 105, 420-A and 105 are two of three locations in the master agreement with the company.

 “We are organized and mobilized and will not allow ARCONIC to bully us into accepting anything less than the fair contracts we have earned and deserve,” Local 420-A President Mark Goodfellow said.
 “These are jobs worth fighting for, and we intended to keep it that way.”